-Samir Mehta is Senior Fund Manager on the JOHCM Asia ex Japan Fund.
-Learn more about the fund here.
+Samir Mehta is senior fund manager on the JOHCM Asia ex-Japan Fund.
+For more information, please click here.

 For professional investors only.
 This is a marketing communication.
 Information on the rights of investors can be found here.
+The registrations of the funds described in this document may be terminated by JOHCM at its discretion from time to time.
 The investment promoted concerns the acquisition of shares in a fund and not the underlying assets.
 Past performance is no guarantee of future performance.
 The value of an investment and the income from it can fall as well as rise as a result of market and currency fluctuations and you may not get back the amount originally invested.
-Investing in companies in emerging markets involves higher risk than investing in established economies or securities markets.
-Emerging markets may have less stable legal and political systems, which could affect the safe-keeping or value of assets.
-Investments may include shares in small-cap companies and these tend to be traded less frequently and in lower volumes than larger companies making them potentially less liquid and more volatile.
+Emerging Markets may have less stable legal and political systems, which could affect the safe-keeping or value of assets.
+Investments include shares in small-cap companies and these tend to be traded less frequently and in lower volumes than larger companies making them potentially less liquid and more volatile.
+Investments include shares in small-cap companies and these tend to be traded less frequently and in lower volumes than larger companies making them potentially less liquid and more volatile.
 The information contained herein including any expression of opinion is for information purposes only and is given on the understanding that it is not a recommendation.
-The registrations of the funds described in this communication may be terminated by JOHCM at its discretion from time to time.

 For a better experience, we recommend viewing this website in landscape orientation.